 If you report late, your payment could be late.

 You can report online up to 13 days after your reporting date.

-We can send you a reminder to report your income before your reporting date.
-You can choose how we notify you.
+We can remind you not to miss your reporting date.
+You can get reminders:

 - on a variable reporting arrangement, or